Think about three successful B2B SaaS companies.

 - New Visitors > Leads = 3%

 A $100K budget allocated to content should result in the following attributed production:

 - 25 MQLs

 - 83 Leads

 - 2,767 New Visitors

-Creating marketing goals in alignment with the business goal remains the only way to ensure that your focus remains on the activities that will advance the business and show the value of marketing to management.
+By aligning marketing goals with business goals, you’ll stay focused on the activities that will advance the business and show management the real value of marketing.

-By working with the process that we have outlined in this article, you will be able to continuously build effective marketing goals that drive business impact and aligns your marketing organization around performance expectations.
+Working with the process we’ve outlined in this article will help you continuously create marketing goals that drive business impact and align your marketing team around performance expectations.